linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Factor Models for Portfolio Construction/Multifactor Equity Risk Models and Their Applications.md

 Once the descriptors that are statistically significant in explaining stock returns are identified, they are grouped into risk indexes to capture related company attributes.
 For example, descriptors such as market leverage, book leverage, debt-to-equity ratio, and company's debt rating are combined to obtain a risk index referred to as "leverage."
 Thus, a risk index is a combination of descriptors that captures a particular attribute of a company.

 The Barra fundamental multifactor risk model, the "E3 model" being the latest version, has 13 risk indexes and 55 industry groups.
 (The descriptors are the same variables that have been consistently found to be important in many well-known academic studies on risk factors.)
 Table 1 lists the 13 risk indexes in the Barra model.
 Also shown in the table are the descriptors used to construct each risk index.
 The 55 industry classifications are grouped into 13 sectors.
 For example, the following three industries comprise the energy sector: energy reserves and production, oil refining, and oil services.
 The consumer noncyclicals sector consists of the following five industries: food and beverages, alcohol, tobacco, home products, and grocery stores.
-The 13 sectors in the Barra model are basic materials, energy, consumer noncylicals, consumer cyclicals, consumer services, industrials, utility, transport, health care, technology, telecommunications, commercial services, and financial.
+The 13 sectors in the Barra model are basic materials, energy, consumer noncyclicals, consumer cyclicals, consumer services, industrials, utility, transport, health care, technology, telecommunications, commercial services, and financial.

 Given the risk factors, information about the exposure of every stock to each risk factor  $(\beta_{i,Fj})$  is estimated using statistical analysis.
 For a given time period, the rate of return for each risk factor  $(R_{Fj})$  also can be estimated using statistical analysis.
 The prediction for the expected return can be obtained from equation (1) for any stock.
 The nonfactor return  $(e_i)$  is found by subtracting the actual return for the period for a stock from the return as predicted by the risk factors.

 Moving from individual stocks to portfolios, the predicted return for a portfolio can be computed.
 The exposure to a given risk factor of a portfolio is simply the weighted average of the exposure of each stock in the portfolio to that risk factor.
 For example, suppose a portfolio has 42 stocks.
 Suppose further that stocks 1 through 40 are equally weighted in the portfolio at  $2.2\%$ , stock 41 is  $5\%$  of the portfolio, and stock 42 is  $7\%$  of the portfolio.
 Then the exposure of the portfolio to risk factor  $j$  is

 $$
-\begin{array}{l} 0.
-0 2 2 \beta_{1, F j} + 0.
-0 2 2 \beta_{2, F j} + \dots + 0.
-0 2 2 \beta_{4 0, F j} \\ + 0.
+\begin{array}{l} 0.022 \beta_{1, F j} + 0.022 \beta_{2, F j} + \dots + 0.022 \beta_{4 0, F j} \\ + 0.
 0 5 0 \beta_{4 1, F j} + 0.
 0 7 \beta_{4 2, F j} \\ \end{array}
 $$

 Table 1 Barra E3 Model Risk Definitions